 So you're interested in Montessori education but with such much information available online it can be overwhelming.
-So to make it a little easier we've come up with a short list of how to begin to learn more about Montessori to see if it's a good fit for your family or students.
+So to make it a little easier we've come up with a short list of how to begin to learn more about Montessori education, to see if it's a good fit for your family or students.
 Get started with Montessori education today!

 1. Browse through our website (use the links at the top of the navigation bar) to see if the ideas of Montessori blend with your ideas on parenting or teaching and how you envision your relationship with your child or students.